 Posted February 18, 2003 Atlanta

-The study, "The Impact of Research Collaboration on Scientific Productivity," was presented February 16 at the annual meeting of the American Association for the Advancement of Science (AAAS) in Denver, CO.
+He presented his findings February 17 at the 2003 annual meeting of the American Association for the Advancement of Science (AAAS) in Denver.